JuliaGraphics/ColorSchemeTools.jl/docs/src/output.md

 ## Saving colorschemes to text files

-You can save a colorscheme as a text file with the imaginatively-titled `colorscheme_to_text()` function.
+You can save a ColorScheme as a (Julia) text file with the imaginatively-titled `colorscheme_to_text()` function.

-Remember to make the name a Julia-friendly one, because it will become a symbol and a dictionary key.
+Remember to make the name a Julia-friendly one, because it may eventually become a symbol and a dictionary key if the Julia file is `include`-d.

 ```
 colorscheme_to_text(ColorSchemes.vermeer,